Curious numerical coincidence to the Pioneer anomaly: Abstract

 \section{Abstract}

-One noticed a pure numerical coincidence between the Pioneer spacecrafts deceleration anomaly and $(\gamma-1)$, with $\gamma$ the Lorentz factor.
+One noticed a numerical coincidence between the Pioneer spacecrafts deceleration anomaly and $(\gamma-1)$, with $\gamma$ the Lorentz factor.
 The match is not only for distances larger than 20 AU, but even for the observed slop between 10 and 20 AU.
+Such numerical link may eventually lead to a scientific hypothesis for future theoretical investigations.

 \keywords{Pioneer anomaly, Lorentz factor, numerical coincidence, space.}